itspladd/personal-website-old/blog/_drafts/3d-intersections-maddening.md

     </figure>
 </aside>

 Irshad Karim, the creator of Draw A Box, teaches a specific style of drawing called [constructional drawing](http://drawabox.com/article/construction).
 Constructional drawing stands slightly apart from _observational drawing_.
-With observational drawing, you draw exactly what you see without necessarily considering the three-dimensional composition of your subject.
-Again, you're attempting to draw what you see _exactly_ as you see it.
+With observational drawing, you draw what you see without necessarily considering the three-dimensional composition of your subject.
+You're attempting to draw what you see _exactly_ as you see it.

 Constructional drawing, on the other hand, asks you to find the fundamental underlying shapes that your subject is composed of, and then figure out how those shapes combine in three-dimensional space.
-Planes Boxes.
+Planes.
+Boxes.
 Cylinders.
 Cones.
 Spheres.
 By understanding how they relate to each other in three dimensions, you can use fundamental shapes to construct a rough model of your subject, and then build from there, adding layers of progressively finer detail.

-The goal of constructional drawing isn't necessarily to capture something you see.
+The goal of constructional drawing isn't necessarily to capture something you _see_.
 Instead, the goal is to "convey a message through visual means," as Karim puts it.
-It doesn't have to be perfect or entirely true to life: as longs as it effectively communicates what you want it to, then you've achieved the basic goal.
+It doesn't have to be perfect or entirely true to life: as long as it effectively communicates what you want it to, then you've achieved the basic goal.

 I've greatly simplified both techniques - you can find more complete explanations elsewhere.
 I only describe the two to give some context: the exercise I'm describing here is all about understanding those basic shapes in three dimensions.